lab272/semtex_varkinvis/README.md

 At this stage you should be able to build and run semtex.

-One final nots on OS X: starting in 2015/OS X 10.11, Apple introduced System Integrity Protection (SIP) which makes it by default impossible to directly link dynamic libraries in standard Unix ways; you will find that e.g. exporting DYLD_LIBRARY_PATH to the shell has no effect.
+A final note on OS X: starting in 2015/OS X 10.11, Apple introduced System Integrity Protection (SIP) which makes it by default impossible to directly link dynamic libraries in standard Unix ways; you will find that e.g. exporting DYLD_LIBRARY_PATH to the shell has no effect.